paulbackhouse/MavenHibernateMultiModule/README.md

 - Try adding delete logic for Bookings
 - Create some unit tests in java
 - Create a new entity and associated logic, perhaps payments for each booking
+- Async is enabled in the application, try creating async methods and logic
 - Spring Boot support microservices development https://spring.io/microservices